Category: Task 1

 IELTS Writing Task 1: How to Organise Your Answer

-Here’s a quick guide on how to organise an IELTS Writing Task 1 answer into paragraphs.
-This applies only to the Academic module.
+This is a quick guide on how to organise an IELTS Writing Task 1 answer into paragraphs.
+This applies only to the Academic module in which Task 1 involves describing a diagram or set of data.
 Note that the organisation of the answer may change depending on the question type.

 First paragraph: Introduction